Introduction to Policy-Based Access Controls (v3)

 Resource or Object – an asset protected by access controls, such as an application, system, or door.

 Action – a protected operation available for a resource, such as “view”, “edit”, or “submit”.

 Permission – a statement of authorization for one or more subjects to perform one or more actions on one or more objects.

 Context – conditions under which an action on a resource is authorized for a subject, such as time of access, location of access, or a compliance state.

-Federated access controls – an access control architecture that accommodates separation of user/subject authority and resource/object authority.
+Federated access controls – an access control architecture that accommodates the separation of user/subject authority and resource/object authority.

 Discretionary access control – a pattern of access control system involving static, manual definitions of permissions assigned directly to users.

 Role-based access control – a pattern of access control system involving sets of static, manual definitions of permissions assigned to “roles”, which can be consistently and repeatably associated with users with common access needs.

 Attribute-based access control (“ABAC”) / Claims-based access control (“CBAC”) – a pattern of access control system involving dynamic definitions of permissions based on information (“attributes”, or “claims”), such as job code, department, or group membership.